 Types of Outdoor Lighting

 - Garden décor - Light up your garden to create an evening glimmer of floral beauty.
-Take a quick stroll through your garden and get a glimpse of nighttime activity, from nocturnal insects to animals, near your plants and flowers.

 - Entryways - When guests walk up to your front door, lead the way with stylish solar lighting to guide them.